h2oai/nitro/README.md

 ### Basics - Putting it all together

-`view()` and `box()` can be chained together to author sophisticated workflows and wizards.
+`view()` and `box()` can be chained together to form sophisticated workflows and wizards.

-Building such a multi-page interactive app with ordinary web frameworks can be a fairly complex endeavor weaving together requests and replies with logic spread across multiple functions or callbacks, but Nitro makes this delightfully simple!
+Building such a multi-page interactive app with plain web frameworks can be a fairly complex endeavor, weaving together requests and replies with logic spread across multiple functions or callbacks, but Nitro makes all this delightfully simple!

-Note how the example below combines `view()` with conditions and loops, while keeping the code simple, concise, and clear.
+Note how the example below combines `view()` with conditionals and loops, while keeping the code simple, concise, and clear.